-Autumn Views at Bastejkalna park
+Take in Autumn Views at Bastejkalna Park

 It was a gorgeous walk with streets lined in bright yellow leaves.
 Once we crossed the Daugava River into town, we continued to wander and the autumn vibe got even stronger.
 Latvia is stunning this time of year!

 Bastejkalna Park, near the easy-to-spot Freedom Monument, is the perfect place to go for a stroll surrounded by colorful leaves in autumn.
 There are also boats offering cruises on the water.
 If we had planned better, we definitely would have packed a romantic little picnic to enjoy along the little offset of the main river.
 Instead, we went for a few beers!

 Go Brewery Hopping

 Latvian beers are well-known for being quite delicious, however, are rarely found elsewhere – so we enjoyed the special treat of this locals-only favorite.
 Two of our favorite places for a beer were Folkklubs ALA Pagrabs and Easy Beer.

 Folkklubs also had some great unique ciders, as well as yummy traditional dishes – including ‘beer snacks.’
 At Easy Pour, they also have great food (including some amazing pizza), but our favorite thing about this place was its easy tasting options.

 You just get a card and get to pour yourself as much or as little of each option as you’d like (local and foreign), then pay at the end.
 It was fun to get a small taste of each then drink our fave!